-In home cooking terms, these ovens are still relatively niche, hence production of generic books and websites on the topic (rather than brand-specific instructional manuals) has been almost nonexistent.
-It’s why some people don’t get much out of their new purchase, and become annoyed with the effort required to ‘learn’ the ovens minus the aid of a good cookbook or website.
-Times are changing though, so don't worry - I predict the next few years will bring some really good resources* for those of us lucky enough to have a steam or combi steam oven at home.
+Production of generic books and websites on steam ovens (rather than brand-specific instructional manuals) has been almost nonexistent.
+It’s why some people don’t get much out of their new purchase, and become annoyed with the effort required to ‘learn’ the ovens.
+Times are changing though, so don't worry - the next few years will bring some really good resources for those of us lucky enough to have a combi steam oven at home.

-As a comparison, think about how many books and resources there are for the Thermomix.
+As a comparison, think about how many books and resources there are for the Thermomix, say, or InstantPot.
 This is kind of the same thing - when Thermomix launched the only user information available was from the company itself, but now there are cookbooks, websites and blogs everywhere with adapted recipes (not to mention manufacturers everywhere with knock-off versions of the machine!).
-Eventually, if enough people buy a new gadget or appliance publishers jump on board with their recipe book offerings, but it takes a while.
+Same with the InstantPot.
+Eventually, if enough people buy a new appliance publishers will jump on board with their recipe book offerings, but it takes a while.